swati-git/MCP/EcommerceMCPServer/README.md

 # Verify the installation using
 mcp version

-# Features
-sse_server uses stio transport protocol

 # Dev tools
 For monitoring the logs install tmux(Terminal Multiplexing) brew install tmux [tmux](https://jeongwhanchoi.medium.com/install-tmux-on-osx-and-basics-commands-for-beginners-be22520fd95e)

 # Testing tools

-MCP inspector , which comes bundled in the mcp package
+MCP inspector , which comes bundled in the mcp package.
+Run the sever in the "dev" mode uv run mcp dev server.py

+# Features
+- An MCP Server that uses the stdio transport for local servertesting.
+- An MCP server that uses the  [streamable HTTP transport] (https://modelcontextprotocol.io/docs/learn/architecture#transport-layer)
+ - The server provides a resource that allows a client to view the products available
+ - The server provides a tool that allows a client to add products to a cart.